A Former Swiss Guard’s Gift to the Papal Artifacts’ Collection

 The Swiss Guard New Uniform

-About eight or nine years ago when I was still the pastor of St. Benedict’s in Kenwood, I had a subscription to a magazine called, Inside the Vatican.
+Several years ago when I was still the pastor of St. Benedict’s in Duluth, MN, I had a subscription to a magazine called, Inside the Vatican.
 It was just as it sounded, a monthly telling of all the “goings on” behind the scenes at the Vatican.
 I was always more interested in the pictures than the articles, which seemed somewhat dated.

 I remember one picture of an older gentleman wearing a Swiss Guard uniform.
 He was a former member of the Guard who happened to live in Wisconsin.